vadiklegend/vadiklegend/README.md

 .
 DNI if status is "busy" .
 I'm with my pals chilling don't want any ppl to disturb us

 . w2i is status is "away" - im asleep or offtab

+I remember people I like very easilyyy. so please don't consider me AS A WEIRDO IF I RANDOMLY COME UP TO U AND GREET/KISS . ૮ ྀི◞ ⸝⸝ ◟ ྀིა